Quickly Find Middle C

 First lets watch the video tutorial below.
 In this video you will learn to locate it in minutes.
 Second if you prefer written instructions you will find them below with matching descriptive images.

 OK now that you know how to find it and you’re ready to play music on your piano, you will want some sheet music to use.
 We have you covered here as well.
 Check out our FREE sheet music library.
-Some of you may not have a piano and just wanted to learn how to how to do this.
-Well no worries, if you don’t have access to a piano keyboard try our FREE piano web app.

 Instructions with Images